Updated Columbia Recycling Information

 Where do we take old computers and tvs.
 I seen no mention of that

-Grama asked about 1 month ago
+Grama asked 4 months ago

 You can try New World Recycling (https://newworldmissouri.com/) or Midwest Recycling Center (https://mrcrecycling.net/electronics-recycling-jefferson-city-mo/).
 We recommend calling in advance.